mtitek

 "test-compile"

-If any of these phases ("compile", "test-compile") has to be executed, the build will fail if Maven cannot find "C" in the repository.
+If any of the phases "compile" or "test-compile" has to be executed for the project "A", the build will fail if Maven cannot find the dependency "C" in the repository.

 compile runtime runtime "test-compile"